 Low carb peanut butter and jam?
 Heck yeah!
-These tasty peanut butter fat bombs are full of healthy keto fats and taste like biting into your favourite sandwich.
+These tasty peanut butter fat bombs are full of healthy keto fats and taste like your favourite childhood sandwich.
+So easy to make too!

 How To Make Peanut Butter Fat Bombs